More Expressive Attention with Negative Weights: Method

-However, we challenge these findings.
+However, we challenge these beliefs.
 As shown in Eq.~\ref{eq:leon-formula}, normalizing by summing all outcomes of \(\texttt{SignExp}(\cdot)\) may result in a zero denominator, causing NaN errors.
 To address this, we propose using the sum of the \textit{absolute} values of the outcomes of \(\texttt{SignExp}(\cdot)\) as the denominator.
 This adjustment leads to a non-constant summation across a row in the attention weight matrices.
 Nevertheless, our experiments demonstrate that \name\ maintains training stability and does not hinder convergence.
-This is because: (1) our method ensures that \(\sum_{j=0}^{i} \lvert \phi(\textbf{p}_i)_{j} \rvert\) remains constant at 1; and (2) based on the observation that the expectation of $\textbf{v}$ is close to zero, adding or subtracting these value vectors—assumed to follow a multivariate Gaussian distribution—does not disrupt the norm expectation of the results, i.e., \(\textbf{o}_i\) in Eq.~\ref{eq:attn}.
+This is because: (1) \(\sum_{j=0}^{i} \lvert \phi(\textbf{p}_i)_{j} \rvert\) remains constant at 1; and (2) based on the observation that the expectation of $\textbf{v}$ during pre-training is close to zero, adding or subtracting these value vectors—assumed to follow a multivariate Gaussian distribution—does not disrupt the norm expectation of the results, i.e., \(\textbf{o}_i\) in Eq.~\ref{eq:attn}.

-We present a naive PyTorch implementation of \name, as shown in Figure~\ref{fig:code}, which closely follows the above description.
-Furthermore, we offer a more efficient equivalent implementation.